bruno-lang/bruno-lang.github.io/learn/index.md

 use a `'` prefix and are typed through their unit of measure.

 ### Compound Values
-Compound values a.k.a. records, structs or tuples are declared as a `data` type.
+Compound values a.k.a. records, structs or tuples are declared as a `data` types.

 		data Rect :: (Length width, Length height)